kevelyn1/QGIS-Intro/_posts/qgis/2022-08-11-making-a-map.md

 ![image](../../images/2_switch layout crs.png)
 44. You might need to adjust the scale and pan the map into more appropriate position.
 ![image](../../images/2_adjusting scale.png)
 45. You might notice that highway labels are too overpowering on the map.
 We can switch them off.
-Go back to the map view and from the Layer panel find layer <span style="color:#0564A0">roads copy copy copy</span>.
+Go back to the map view and from the Layer panel find layer <span style="color:#0564A0">ne_10m_roads</span>.
 Double-click on it to open the Properies.
 Switch to Labels tab and switch off the label rule.
 ![image](../../images/2_switch off labels.png)
 46. Go back to the Layout view and refresh your map.
 Your map is ready for export.
 ![image](../../images/NZ map raster_small.png)